nemishev/emcp-home-task-fs-solution/SETUP_AND_EXPLANATION.md

 ## SETUP

+1. Create the `.env` file from `.env.example`.
+Run `cp .env.example .env`

-1. Run the app via the `docker-compose up -d` command
+2. Run the app via the `docker-compose up -d` command

-2. Open the browser and type in `http://localhost` the access the ReactJs based frontend client.
+3. Open the browser and type in `http://localhost` the access the ReactJs based frontend client.

-3. The app is ready to accept `ping` commands.
+4. The app is ready to accept `ping` commands.
 Click on the `Ping` button to receive a `pong` message.

 ## Actors